corydozen/serverless-cdk-cicd/01/README.md

 1. Your csv should look something like this
    ![Downloaded Credentials](../images/12_Git_Credentials_Csv.png)

-You'll need this username and password in the next step
+You'll need this username and password in the next step, and also [Step 12](../12#run)

 [Here is the official AWS documentation for creating git credentials](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-gc.html?icmpid=docs_acc_console_connect_np)